How to Apply

 Once admitted to the program, you will be required to provide an official signed and sealed transcript from all schools attended.
 Any discrepancies between the scanned transcripts and official transcripts may result in a candidate's rejection or a withdrawal of our offer of admission.

-A valid GMAT or GRE score is required of all applicants and must be taken before submitting your application.
-We accept both the GMAT and the GRE test results and have no preference for one over the other.
+All applicants must submit a valid GMAT or GRE score.
+We accept both the GMAT and GRE and have no preference for one over the other.
+We also accept the latest version of online GMAT and GRE exams.

 Round Deadline: Test must be taken on or after